 Café Bombón – Espresso with sweet condensed milk is referred to as Cafe Bombon.
 For sweet tongue, this is a great drink to try.

 Cafe Con Leche – An espresso shot served with separate hot milk.
-Usually, hot milk is added in 1:1 ratio of espresso.
+Usually, hot milk is added in a 1:1 ratio of espresso.

 Carajilo – Espresso served with alcohol and no milk is Carajilo.
-It’s a Spanish form of coffee popular over there, but now some other parts of the world too.
+It’s a Spanish form of coffee popular over there, but now in some other parts of the world too.

 Flat White – A double shot of espresso with steamed milk in a ratio of 1:2 is Flat white.
 There is no layer of milk foam on top of this drink.
 This drink is popular in the US and is now gaining a lot of popularity in the UK as well.

 Antoccino – A single shot of espresso topped with steamed milk in a ratio of 1:1 is Antoccino.